What Is Form FL-140? The Preliminary Declaration of Disclosure Explained

 If you handle dissolution or legal separation cases in California, Form FL-140 — the Preliminary Declaration of Disclosure — is the cover document that initiates the mandatory financial disclosure process.
-It does not stand alone.
-FL-140 is the form that certifies a party has served the required financial disclosures — FL-142 and FL-150 — on the other party, and it sets the entire disclosure process in motion.
+FL-140 certifies that a party has served the required financial disclosures — FL-142 and FL-150 — on the other party.

 Why FL-140 Matters